contentking/codesniffer-ruleset/README.md

 - There must always be parentheses after constructor call.
 - Force one space between `@return` and type.
 - Enable inline methods in case there is no method body.
+- Usage of 'boolean' in typehints is forbidden.
+Use 'bool' only.

 Generating documentation
 ------------------------